tomtomjhj/init.vim/notes.md

 * `hi def link` + `hi clear` is somewhat broken
 * nvim: If there's a mapping that starts with `<C-c>` in current mode (but not exactly `<C-c>`), `<C-c>` does not interrupt vimscript (loop, `:sleep`, ...). <https://github.com/neovim/neovim/issues/15258>
 * When typing a prefix of imap, the typed char is displayed during the timeout.
 Is this intended?
+* In nvim, tex, `lazyredraw`, cursor on `\` of `\someTexCommand`, type `ve` instantaneously.
+Highlighted region is not drawn.
+(FixCursorHold.nvim triggers redraw after a while.)
+Vim and nvim 0.6.1 works correctly.
+Also reproducible in neovide and goneovim.
+Can't reproduce with `--clean`.
+Reproducible without vimtex.

 ## ...
 * `ge` ... design of inclusive/exclusive stuff